vcian19/covidcompare/README.md

 ## Updates

 2020-07-17
-- At the request of YYG, switched from cumulative deaths calculated by summing daily deaths to the direct estimates of cumulative deaths
+- At the request of YYG, now using estimated cumulative daily deaths.
+Was previously using cumulative daily deaths created by summing estimates of daily deaths.